Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 The Monolith and the Kalamiotissa Monastery

 Anafi is home to the second biggest monolith in Europe (the biggest is Gibraltar), and you can actually hike to its top.
 There you will find a monastery called Kalamiotissa.
 It’s one of the most beautiful spots on the island.
 I wrote a separate article on the Monolith, and you will find everything you need to know for your hike.
-You can read about the Monolith and the monastery here.

 The hiking trails of Anafi

 Anafi is a hiker’s paradise.
-While it might be too warm to enjoy them fully, the hiking trails of Anafi will expose you to the island’s beauty.
-There are several designated paths, and you can grab a map from the small stores of Anafi.
-You can also download a free ebook (unfortunately available only in Greek), where you will find maps of the hiking trails of Anafi.
-You can open it as a PDF here.
+While it might be too warm to enjoy them fully, the hiking trails on Anafi will reveal the island’s beauty.
+There are several designated paths, and you can pick up a map at the small stores in Anafi.
+You can also download a free ebook (unfortunately available only in Greek) that includes maps of Anafi’s hiking trails.

 Art in Anafi